-- The second principle is that the reward must not exceed the value of the property salved.
+The second principle is that the reward must not exceed the value of the property salved.
 This flows from the practical point that salvage reward is paid from a fund constituted by the salved property which, once expended, is gone.
 This is reflected in Article 2 of the 1910 Brussels Convention and Article 13(3) of the 1989 Salvage Convention.
-Although general maritime law and both conventions appear to allow the salvage reward to equal the value of the property salved, in practice, the second principle is applied so that the owner recovers something and any order for salvage reward must not result in the owner being deprived of the full value of the salved property.
-The point was made in North Coast Steam Navigation v Ship Eugene373 : - [the court] will not allow salvage services, however meritorious, to unduly and unfairly degenerate into an opportunity for extracting the last penny possible from the pockets of the owner.374 - Just as salvors are to be encouraged to undertake salvage operations by granting them a generous reward, so the owner must be encouraged to actually seek salvage services by being allowed to retain at least some of the value of his property.
-This reflects the view expressed in The City of Chester375 that the purpose of salvage is not to reward salvors but more importantly to rescue the property for the benefit of the owner.
+Although general maritime law and both conventions appear to allow the salvage reward to equal the value of the property

+92 Martin Davies and Anthony Dickey, Shipping Law (Law Book, 3rd ed., 2004) 616 salved, in practice, the second principle is applied so that the owner recovers something and any order for salvage reward must not result in the owner being deprived of the full value of the salved property.
+The point was made in North Coast Steam Navigation v Ship Eugene95 :